 Keep in mind, some areas (like where I live in Franklin, Tennessee) have ordinances regarding garage sale dates, times, and places.

-Some also have restrictions regarding the placement of signs, so be sure to check with local officials in your area.
+Some also have restrictions regarding the placement of signs, so be sure to check with local officials in your area first.

 For, example, I had to pay a $5 fee to the City of Franklin in order to obtain a yard sale permit.
 There are some unique privileges & penalties too.